1989 Philadelphia Eagles season

 This season marked the Eagles’ second consecutive appearance in the postseason, this time as a wild-card team.
+They would lose in the Wild Card round to the Los Angeles Rams 21–7.

-However, tribulation struck the Eagles late in the season with the death of quarterbacks coach Doug Scovil from a heart attack.
+Tribulation struck the Eagles late in the season with the death of quarterbacks coach Doug Scovil from a heart attack.
 For the remainder of the season, the Eagles wore a black stripe made of electrical tape over the wings on their helmet in tribute.

 It was Hall of Famer Cris Carter's final season in Philadelphia as his on-and-off the field troubles led to his release the following preseason.
 He would then sign with the Minnesota Vikings.